enonic-cloud/cms-test-env-packages/README.md

 This container is based on this repo: https://github.com/enonic-cloud/docker-compose-enonic-cms , but there are a few changes:

  * The cms-storage container have been removed, as there should not be a need for persistant storage, and this simplified working with the cms.home folder.
  * The default version of Enonic CMS is currently set to 4.7.15.
 The database used requires at least 4.7.14.
-Earlier versions of the database in use are not compatible.
+Earlier versions of the cms project are not compatible with the database used here.

 ## Installation